rocketlabdelta/rocketlabdelta.com/_fleet/optimistic.md

   - Filleted with thickened West Systems epoxy
   - Fin roots were laminated with 2-inch-wide carbon fiber tape
   - Tip-to-tip laminated with 6oz fiberglass
-- Bonded a pair of 54mm offset[^4] rail [Acme Conformal® Launch Guides][1] directly to the airframe.
+- Bonded a pair of 54mm offset[^4] rail [ACME Conformal® Rail Guides][1] directly to the airframe.
 I cut a hole for the lower rail guide in the fiberglass cloth fin reinforcement after it cured to the leather stage.

 ## Flights